rela82me/shiny-encounter-simulation/README.md

 ## Key Features

-- **Data-Driven**: All Pokémon stats are sourced from external `.csv` files or generated via the PokéAPI.
+- **Interactive Run Management**: On startup, the script lists all previous simulation runs, allowing you to seamlessly resume a paused session or start a new one with a custom name.
+- **Live ETA Prediction**: Implements the **Weighted Coupon Collector's Problem** formula to provide a theoretical prediction of the total encounters and runtime before the simulation even begins.
+This ETA is dynamically updated as the simulation progresses.
+- **Configurable Simulation Parameters**: Interactively configure the shiny rate (Standard, Charm, Masuda, or Both) and catch mechanics (Normal or Guaranteed 100% Catch Rate) for each new run.
+- **Robust Checkpointing**: Automatically saves progress to a `checkpoint.json` file, ensuring no data is lost.
+Pausing with `Ctrl+C` will safely save the state before exiting.
+- **Detailed, Run-Specific Reporting**: Each simulation run generates its own folder containing detailed logs, including a complete encounter summary, a shiny analysis log, and a timeline log for time-series analysis.
+- **Master Results Tracking**: A top-level `simulation_results.csv` file is maintained, allowing for easy comparison of the outcomes of different simulation runs.
-- **Weighted Encounters**: Pokémon spawn rates are weighted based on their in-game "Experience Type" (e.g., Slow, Fast), ensuring a realistic distribution of encounters.
+- **Weighted Encounters**: Pokémon spawn rates are weighted based on their Base Stat Total, ensuring a more realistic distribution of encounters.
-- **Catch Mechanics**: Each shiny encounter triggers a catch attempt based on the Pokémon's specific catch rate, adding another layer of probability.
-- **Robust Checkpointing**: The simulation automatically saves its state to a `checkpoint.json` file, allowing it to resume seamlessly after interruptions.
-- **Detailed Data Logging**: Every single shiny encounter is recorded in `shiny_analysis_log.csv`, designed for in-depth analysis in tools like Power BI.
-- **Optimized for Performance**: The main loop is highly optimized to ensure the simulation can run for billions of encounters efficiently.
+- **Performance Optimized**: The core encounter loop is designed for efficiency, capable of processing tens of thousands of encounters per second.
-- **Live Progress Tracking**: A clean progress bar in the terminal provides real-time updates.

 ![Catch Rate Analysis](./Images/Catch%20Rate.jpg)